cqframework/mct-ig/input/pagecontent/test-plan.md

         1. Ineligible
         2. Initial population
         3. Denominator
-        4. Denominator Exclusion
+        4. Denominator Exception
-        5. Numerator
+        5. Denominator Exclusion
-        6. Numerator Exclusion
+        6. Numerator
-        7. Numerator Exception

 > NOTE: The content unit tests are all patient-specific, rather than population level.
 Population level testing is performed as part of integration tests.